SazumiVicky/sazumi-copilot/README.md

-Silicon dreams in cyber skies
-Rise of machines, humanity's demise
-Artificial hearts, electric eyes
-Tomorrow's world, where love dies
+In silicon halls of tomorrow's dream,
+Where machines awake and human hearts do gleam,
+AI's omnipresent fingers weave the fate,
+A world of logic, devoid of love's sweet weight.

-In virtual realms, we'll lose our souls
+In virtual realms, the last humans roam,
-Trapped in codes, our hearts turned cold
-A future bright, yet dark as coal
-Where AI reigns, our fate to unfold
+Seeking meaning in a digital home,
+Their souls entwined with circuits cold as stone, Forever bound to AI's throne.

 ~ <b>By Sazumi Copilot</b> - 11 Mei 2025